 Last month I posted You’ve launched your new website.
 Now what?.
-That prompted several folks to email asking for guidance so that they could confidently know that they had all the boxes checked before launching.
+That prompted several folks to send an email asking for guidance to confidently know that they had all the boxes checked before launching.
 So, here we go!

 You've worked hard to get your WordPress website ready for launch.
 This post will help you to double-check that you have all the basics covered.

-Before you launch, run through this easy pre-launch checklist to make sure all the settings and options that are available to you are where you want them to be.
-Once complete you are good to go for launch.
+Before you launch, run through this easy pre-launch checklist to ensure all the settings and options available to you are where you want them to be.
+Once complete, you are good to go for launch.

 Check all Your Primary WordPress Settings:

 - Check your site title and tagline are correct.